tylerob65/Coding-Temple-Wk08D2-ReactHW2/README.md

 # Coding-Temple-Wk08D1-ReactHW1

 ## The assignment
-Week8 - ReactJS Homework - Practice React State and Props Using the skills we talked about today, start the process of creating another React 'app' from scratch,

-Your project by the end of the homework should have: (At Minimum)
-- 3 Components (Build out a landing page and maybe a styled out nav bar)
-- Styled with basic CSS and/or Material-UI
+Build out a To-Do app using one of your pages from yesterday's homework.
+Goals of the assignment:
+-Adding items
+-Displaying items
+-Styling
+-Removing items

-Once you have completed the first part of the homework, be sure to send the project to github and submit the github link to the assignment.
+-Once you have completed the first part of the homework, be sure to send the project to github and submit the github link to the assignment.

 # Boiler Plate Read Me